WeLearn

 Empowering Green Workforce Development in Rural Kenya

 Kenya is transforming its energy sector and rapidly shifting to renewable energy with a target of attaining 100% sustainable energy by 2030.
 It requires a workforce to fuel this green transition.
-Education is one of the most critical factors that determine income and social development.
-In partnership with social enterprise, WE!Hub Victoria Limited (WeTu), Siemens Stiftung offers the educational project WeLearn.
-The four-week course focuses on vocational orientation for school graduates (50% girls) in technical skills.
+Education is one of the most critical factors that determines income and social development.
+In partnership with social enterprise WE!Hub Victoria Limited (WeTu), Siemens Stiftung offers the educational project WeLearn.
+In the five-week course, school graduates (50% girls) receive vocational orientation and technical skills.
+Talented and motivated participants are given the opportunity to complete an additional ten-day training course and take the exam to become a certified solar technician.
 Rooted in STEM subjects, the project aims to bridge the skill gap between theory and technical application required for the green economy.

 Project